cmivqa/NLPCC-2023-Shared-Task-5/README.md

 - [ ] Camera-ready paper submission deadline:	2023/8/1

+All deadlines are 11.59 pm in UTC-8 ("Beijing Time").
+For more details, please refer to the email notification.
 ## Reference
 [1]  *Li, Bin*, *et al.* “Towards visual-prompt temporal answering grounding in medical instructional video.” *arXiv preprint arXiv:2203.06667 (2022).*